-The aim of this website is to provide an overview of all scientific research that is conducted worldwide on MDC1A / Lama2 CMD, as complete as possible.
+The aim of this website is to provide an overview of all scientific research on LAMA2-CMD that is conducted worldwide.
 Do you know about any other (new) research being done?
 Let us know, so we can update this overview.

-Research: Decipher the mechanisms involved in genetic diseases, open new diagnostic and therapeutic pathways and improve the quality of life of patients affected by these rare diseases.
+Research: The research carried out at MMG aims to decipher the mechanisms involved in genetic diseases, open new diagnostic and therapeutic pathways and improve the quality of life of patients affected by these rare diseases.

 Who: Dr. Nicol Voermans, Drs.
 Karlijn Bouman, Dr. Corrie Erasmus and Dr. Jan Groothuis

-Research: The researchers at Radboud University are currently running a natural history study for SELENON myopathy patients and MDC1A patients.
+Research: Researchers at Radboud University are currently running a natural history study for SELENON myopathy patients and LAMA2-CMD patients.
 The aim of the study is to gain a better understanding of how MDC1A progresses in patients over time and to identify suitable outcome measures in preparation for future MDC1A clinical trials.

 Who: Prof. Dr. G. Cossu

-Research: Giulio Cossu is recognized for his pioneering work on skeletal myogenesis and for the first cell therapy trial with stem cells for muscular dystrophy.
-He conducted a first in man clinical trial of cell therapy for DMD and is starting a second trial with genetically corrected autologous cells.
+Research: Dr. Giulio Cossu is recognized for his pioneering work on skeletal myogenesis and for the first cell therapy trial with stem cells for muscular dystrophy.
+He conducted a first in man clinical trial of cell therapy for Duchenne’s Muscular Dystrophy and is starting a second trial with genetically corrected autologous cells.

 Who: Dr. Carsten Bönnemann and Dr. Reghan Foley